 2. Upper Butterfly Stretch

-An upper butterfly stretch can open up a tight chest and release tension in the shoulders and shoulder blades.
+An upper butterfly stretch can open up a tight chest and release upper back tension, specifically in the shoulders and shoulder blades.
 It also works to improve your posture while promoting increased circulation and blood flow.

 - Sit in a chair with your spine elongated.